-A copy of the completed BP-313 shall be forwarded to the Regional Director who authorized the search.
+A copy of the completed BP-A0313 shall be forwarded to the Regional Director who authorized the search.

-- [(2) Staff shall solicit the inmate's consent prior to the X-ray examination.
+- (2) Staff shall solicit the inmate's consent prior to an examination using a medical x-ray device.
 However, the inmate's consent is not required. - c.
-The Warden may direct X-rays of inanimate objects where the inmate is not exposed.]
+The Warden may direct searches of inanimate objects using a medical x-ray device where the inmate is not exposed.

-When the case requires Warden's approval and the situation occurs when the Warden is not available, this function may be performed by the Acting Warden, Institution Duty Officer, or Administrative Duty Officer.
+When the case requires the Warden's approval, and the situation occurs when the Warden is not available, this function may be performed by the Acting Warden, Institution Duty Officer, or Administrative Duty Officer.
 The authority is not delegated to any other staff member.